 Recommended height of bollards is 600mm.
-Taller bollards may be more vulnerable to being removed and may increase risk at the widest part of a horse and rider.
-Shorter bollards are more difficult for carriage-drivers to keep in view, especially when driving a pair.
-Very short bollards can be a trip hazard for all users.
+Taller bollards may be more vulnerable to being removed; shorter bollards are more difficult for carriage-drivers to keep in view, especially when driving a pair.
+Very short bollards can be a trip hazard.

 Where the route has verges, trees or hedges to the sides, a central bollard is not acceptable unless the surface to each side of the bollard is level and even with height clearance to 3.4m and no hedges that may restrict width.
-Two bollards may be required to give a clear central passage for riders of 1.5m and for carriage-drivers 1.8m (where a TRO is in place).
+Two bollards may be required to give a clear central passage for riders of 1.5m and for carriage-drivers 1.8m.

-On a byway, the gap between the bollards and 3m before and beyond it must have level and even ground across the width.
+On a byway, the gap between the bollards and 3m before and beyond it must have level and even ground.
 Uneven ground between or in the approach to bollards may cause a carriage to tip and collide with a bollard.
 Vegetation must be maintained so that the full width between the bollards is available with a level surface.
-It is common that vegetation is not cut, so the growth around the bollards restricts the available width to a narrow central path, which makes the gap impassable for a horsedrawn vehicle.
+It is common that vegetation is not cut, so the growth around the bollards restricts the available width to a narrow central path, which makes the gap impassable to a horse-drawn vehicle.

-It is unlikely that a gap of 1.8m will admit the type of four-wheeled motor vehicles most used for illegal or antisocial access.
+It is unlikely that a gap of 1.8m will admit the type of four-wheeled motor vehicles most commonly used for illegal or antisocial access.
 Smaller street vehicles are not usually a problem and the smaller four wheel drive vehicles (e.g. Suzuki Jimny 1,645mm wide) would have clearance of less than 80mm each side.